dynamicstrategies/cardano-card-gateway/README.md

 #### 2.2.4 - Environment Variables

-These enviroment variable are defined in the `/daemon/.env` file when run in the development environment and in the `docker-compose.yml` when deployed in a docker container on the server
+These enviroment variables are defined in the `/daemon/.env` file when runnig in the development environment and in the `docker-compose.yml` when deployed in a docker container on the server.
+Take care to update these when deploying

 | **Environment Variable** | **Description**                                                                                                                                                                                                          | **Example**                       |
 |---|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------|